 These include the Ojibway, Algonquin, Ottawa, Potawatomi, Saulteaux, Nipissing, and Mississauga, as well as some Oji-Cree and Metis communities.
 All these tribes have their own identity and leaders, but they do share cultural traditions and some beliefs.

 According to Anishinaabe tradition, their people came from eastern areas of North America, and from along the East Coast.
-Their homeland became the Turtle Island, meaning North America.
+Their homeland became Turtle Island, meaning North America.

 As previously discussed in Ancient Pages, many ancient cultures held the turtle sacred and the animal was often associated with the creation of the world.